Dk12211221/mirror_wall/README.md

 and WebView technology.
 The application will enable users to browse the internet within the app by using a WebView widget to display web content from websites.
 This project is designed to enhance the knowledge and skills of IT students in mobile app development using Flutter.
+# Project Objectives:-
+1.develop a mobile browser application using the Flutter framework and WebView technology.
+2. enable users to browse the internet within the app using a WebView widget to display web content.
+3. implement key features such as bookmarks, pullToDownRefresh, refresh, backward/forward & home buttons.
+4. optimize the application for performance and user experience.
+5. enhance the knowledge and skills of IT students in mobile app development using Flutter.

+# Screen-shots